iamDistractech/jungle-gym/README.md

 In order to use Husky you have to install it with `npm run prepare`.
 This will install Husky for your project.

+The next time you commit, Husky will automatically format it for you.

 ## :open_file_folder: Folder Structure

 ## :anger: Others